sweeneyapps/JobAutoReload/README.md

 - What's that?!
 Whenever You get to the Math question, if you execute the command: you will get alert box with the ANSWER!!
 - Time Saver!

+## Instruction on updating if you cloned this repo

+### Cloning this repo
+- git clone git@github.com:sweeneyapps/JobAutoReload.git
+- cd JobAutoReload

+### Updating
+- go to the current directory of JobAutoReload
+- git pull
+- Go to chrome://extensions/
+- Look for JobAutoReload and hit the Reload link

 ---------------------

 if u have any suggestions or issues,  leave ur message up on Isssues tab here.